 Very quick summary of How I Compose Music

-NOTE WELL: Remember you are the source of your own musical ideas.
+NOTE WELL: YOU are the source of your own musical ideas.
 That means you have the ability to tune in to your own musical and lyrical creations, whether created in the past, or right NOW!

 You will know when you have tuned in to one of your own musical or lyrical ideas.
 You will feel it emotionally, or feel the message you intended, or something that is familiar to you.